 Regulating Bank Reputation Risk

 In the aftermath of a school shooting in Florida, the New York State bank regulator urged banks to manage the “reputation risk” posed by doing business with the National Rifle Association (a gun rights advocacy group).
+As part of Operation Choke Point, a federal regulator told banks to end relationships with payday lenders be-cause those activities posed “reputation risk.”
+Another federal regulator warns banks their reputations might be damaged by lending to oil and gas companies that are perceived to cause environmental harm.
 Reputation risk is the risk that bank stakeholders will negatively change their perception of the bank.
-Reputation risk was almost unmentioned in banking regulation until the mid-1990s, but now it is ubiquitous.
+It was almost unmentioned in banking regulation until the mid-1990s, but as these examples illustrate, it is now ubiquitous.

-This Article argues that expansive regulation of reputation risk is harmful.
-There is little evidence that regulators will be able to accurately predict and prevent bank reputational losses.
+This Article argues expansive regulation of reputation risk is harmful.
+There is little evidence that regulators can accurately predict and prevent bank reputational losses.
 Moreover, because reputation risk is largely subjective, regulators can use it to further political agendas apart from bank safety and soundness.
 Unnecessary politicization of banking regulation undermines faith in the regulatory system and correspondingly erodes trust in banks.

 Keywords: reputation, risk, bank, regulation, FDIC, NCUA, OCC, Federal Reserve, guns, fossil fuels, payday loans